lwazi71/Aegis/README.md

 **What Aegis Does:**

-- Upload images or documents for analysis
+- Upload images for analysis
 - AI (GPT-4 + OCR) scans for:
   - Text (addresses, license plates, etc.)
 - Automatically **blur or remove** exposed content